momelod/awsipenum/README.md

 # AWS IP address Enumerator

-Genterate a list of all IP addresses in your AWS account(s).
+Generate a list of all IP addresses in your AWS account(s).

 Features:
 * Iterates over all your AWS accounts as defined by `aws configure`.